exxedridel/my-portfolio/README.md

-# Getting Started with Create React App
+# Heved's portfolio

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Templates were made from scratch by Heved Ríos.
+Templates and UI were made from scratch by Heved Ríos.

 ## Available Scripts